 The American Academy of Pediatrics says electric toothbrushes can be especially helpful to those with limited dexterity and hand coordination, such as children.
-There aren't a lot of options available that are designed specifically for children's smaller mouths.
+However, there aren't a lot of options available that are designed specifically for children's smaller mouths.

-The Philips Sonicare for Kids (*Est. $60) is the only rechargeable electric toothbrush for kids that we came across in reviews.
+The Philips Sonicare for Kids (Est. $40) is the only rechargeable electric toothbrush for kids that was reviewed often and positively.
 It's designed to get kids excited about brushing their teeth.
-Parents, for the most part, say it works.
-The toothbrush comes with three interchangeable panels to change up the look of the toothbrush and plays musical tones whenever it's time to move to a different area of the mouth.
+Parents say it works.
+The toothbrush comes with three interchangeable panels to change up the look of the toothbrush, and it plays musical tones whenever it's time to move to a different area of the mouth.
 Reviewers say it's gentle, too.
 The brush heads are shaped to fit comfortably in children's mouths, and they have soft bristles.
-There is an easy start function that gradually increases brushing time and intensity for new users.
+There is an easy-start function that gradually increases brushing time and intensity over 90 days for new users.

 Parents say their kids are excited about using the toothbrush and love the built-in two-minute timer.
 Some say that the handle is heavy and very cumbersome -- it's nearly as big as an adult-sized toothbrush -- making it awkward for young users with small hands.
 We also found several complaints about durability.
 The Sonicare for Kids has a two-year warranty, however, and most say the company is good about honoring it.